Lemtrada

 Two Courses of Treatment 12 Months Apart

-Lemtrada comes in a single-dose 12 mg/1.2 mL (10 mg/mL) vial for injection.
+Lemtrada comes in a single-dose 12 mg vial for injection.
 Patients will undergo two or more rounds of treatment.

-During the first course of treatment, patients receive one infusion a day for five days in a row.
-Then, 12 months later, patients receive a second course consisting of one infusion a day for three consecutive days.
+During the first course of treatment, patients receive one infusion every day for five days in a row.
+Then, 12 months later, patients receive a second course consisting of one infusion every day for three days in a row.

-If necessary, patients may receive subsequent treatment courses of 12 mg per day on three consecutive days at least 12 months after the last dose of any prior treatment course.
+If necessary, 12 months after the second course, patients may receive a third treatment course of 12 mg per day for three days in a row.
 A health care provider will monitor patients monthly after their first infusion to look for potential side effects.
-This monthly monitoring will last at least four years after the last round of treatment.
+This monthly monitoring will continue for at least four years after the last round of treatment.

 Drug Interactions and Precautions